FAA chief says 737 MAX won't be cleared to resume flying in 2019

 The FAA said last week it is not delegating any of the ongoing review to Boeing, and will be the only issuer of airworthiness certificates for all new 737 MAX planes.

 Boeing said in November it expected the FAA to certify the 737 MAX, issue an airworthiness directive and unground the plane in mid-December, even as it acknowledged it would not win approval for changes to pilot training until January.
-Boeing declined to comment this week on that forecast, deferring to the FAA.

-Reporting by David Shepardson; Editing by Kenneth Maxwell and Mark Potter
+Reporting by David Shepardson; Editing by Kenneth Maxwell, Mark Potter and Nick Macfie